Dynamic Orthogonal Matching Pursuit for Sparse Data Reconstruction: Reconstruction error bounds

 \subsection{Main result for DOMP}

-It is important to address the following questions: How does the reconstruction error decay in the course of iterations?
-Equivalently, after a few iterations are performed, how close is the current iterate $ x^{(p)}$ to the target data?
-In other words, we would like to measure the quality of the iterate generated by the algorithm as an approximation to the target data.
-The main result for DOMP is summarized in Theorem \ref{Thm-DOMP}, whose proof is postponed to the end of the next subsection after we establish some helpful technical results.
+The purpose of this section is to answer the question: How does the reconstruction error decay in the course of iterations?
+In other words, we would like to measure the quality of the iterate, generated by the algorithm, as an approximation to the target data.
+The result for DOMP is summarized in Theorem \ref{Thm-DOMP} below, whose proof is postponed to the end of the next subsection after we establish some helpful technical results.

 \begin{Thm} Suppose that $y: =Ax+\nu$ are the measurements of the target data $x \in \mathbb{R}^n$ where $ \nu $ are the measurement errors.
 Let $ \gamma \in(0,1] $ be a given constant.
 If the RIC of the measurement matrix $A$ satisfies